 Why think of art as the opposite of life, as illusory, unreal and bloodless?
 It's in artworks that I find the most concentrated, excellent experience.

-Any time I spend with art, thinking or writing about it, redeems all the miles on the road in the car, the waits in lines, tedium in stores, and attendance upon irksome social rituals.
+Any time I spend making art—thinking, writing, drawing, penning criticism—redeems all the miles on the road in the car, the waits in lines, tedium in stores, and attendance upon irksome social duties.
 All these nuisances are made valuable, seen as the found materials that create art's prismatic reality.

 Resume[ downloadable version ]

 Starr Review, (http://starr-review.blogspot.com).
-Blog review of contemporary fine art and music, published four times monthly.
-I focus on art shown in museums and galleries of Ohio and neighboring states, as well as in places I travel.
+Blog review of contemporary fine art and music, 2011-2016.
 Finalist, Creative Capital/Andy Warhol Foundation Arts Writers Grants for 2012.